danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 * Your Pro access to Better Code Hub remains valid for *6 months* after the Blockgeekslab Hackathon 2017

+## Why look at code quality?

+Because our society needs solutions that are innovative and sustainable

+* Why look at the quality of Blockchain implementations?
+[Here's our answer.](https://medium.com/@jstvssr/why-blockchain-needs-future-proof-code-cb09b39175e1#.bqfmcig55)

+* Has this been done before in the context of Hackathons?
+Yes, [Here's a write-up.](https://medium.com/softwareimprovementgroup/how-a-hackathon-appreciates-quality-code-bd1bdb8b3479)

 ## Feedback on Better Code Hub